brightsign/player-cli/README.md

-# BrightSign Node CLI Local DWS APIs
+# BrightSign CLI API Tool

 The purpose of this package is to allow users to communicate with the BrightSign's Local DWS (Diagnostic Web Server) REST HTTP APIs through a simple CLI tool, `bsc`.